Promotional video production

 Nutritionist Lucy Jones was to be the presenter for both videos.
 Ahead of the filming, I asked Lucy to bring a choice of plain coloured outfits for the shoot.
 This then allowed me to select which colour would look best for Lucy within the chosen kitchen set together with the brand colouring of the dairy items to be advertised.

 For this product shoot, a bright and light domestic kitchen was selected as suitable for filming and had been booked for half a day.
 During filming in this kitchen space, I found that the natural lighting was not ideal due to the changing weather conditions.
-There were a number of glass windows and doors as well as two glass windows in the kitchen ceiling.
-To try to control the variable lighting conditions, I first taped white cloth to the doors and windows.
+There were many glass windows and doors as well as two glass windows in the kitchen ceiling.
+To control the variable lighting conditions, I first taped white cloth to the doors and windows.
 This helped to diffuse the occasional bright full sun during a mainly cloudy day.
-Together with my own lights set up, I was then able to maintain the lighting at an acceptable level for filming.
+With my own lights set up, I was then able to maintain the lighting at an acceptable level for filming.

-I filmed a couple of good takes for each of the different angles chosen as well as a selection of closer detailed action shots for each product.
+I filmed a couple of good takes for each of the different angles chosen and a selection of closer detailed action shots for each product.
 I also filmed a selection of action shots in slow motion so that I could edit them in if required.

-I was required to deliver the two signed-off edits quickly and so set about editing as soon as possible after filming was completed.
-The main challenge for this commission was to condense all the required product messaging and product recipe demonstrations into a very short duration for each video.
-During the editing process, I liaised with the client to ensure that I was making the correct edit decisions for their purposes.
+I was required to deliver the two signed-off edits quickly, so I set about editing as soon as possible after filming.
+This commission’s main challenge was to condense all the required product messaging and product recipe demonstrations into a very short duration for each video.
+During the editing process, I liaised with the client to ensure that I made the correct edit decisions for their purposes.
 In addition, my client required subtitles to be added for both promotional videos to make them more accessible for a wide-ranging audience.